A woman lays flowers on the casket of a loved one who died a wrongful death.

 • Investigating the Cause of Death: Gathering evidence, witness statements, and expert testimony to determine exactly what happened and who is responsible.

-• Handling Insurance Negotiations: Dealing directly with insurance companies to seek a fair and full settlement, protecting you from being pressured into accepting less than you may deserve.
+• Handling Insurance Negotiations: Dealing directly with insurance companies to seek a fair and full settlement, protecting you from being pressured into accepting less than you may be entitled to.

 • Calculating Damages: Assessing both economic and non-economic losses, including medical bills, funeral costs, loss of income, and the emotional toll on surviving family members.